EpicEric/yazip-motivation/README.md

 foo: bar
 ```

-__Result__: YAZip's final size is 61.5% of the minified JSON's, and 133.3% of Protobuf's.
+__Result__: YAZip's final size is 61.5% of the minified JSON's, 88.9% of MessagePack's, and 133.3% of Protobuf's.

 ### List of similar objects

-- Prettified JSON (201 bytes):
+- Prettified JSON:

 ```json
 [{